Green commitment reaffirmed at expo

 Decommissioning is expected to assume greater significance in Thailand’s oil and gas industry as the kingdom enters its fourth decade as a producer.
 Ageing infrastructure, particularly those located in the Gulf of Thailand, and a gradual depletion of petroleum resources could nudge the sector to take the first steps towards dismantling some of these installations.

-Thailand Joins World Bank Climate Change Alliance; Country to Reduce Greenhouse Gas Emissions with Policy Help from the Partnership for Market Readiness
+Thailand Joins World Bank Climate Change Alliance; Country to Reduce Greenhouse Gas Emission with Policy Help from the Partnership for Market Readiness